Appliance Fit and Thickness

 In addition to having a central resting position in the middle of its socket, each tooth has a range of motion within its socket up-and-down, side to side, and even mesio-distally (front to back) against the adjacent teeth.
 That range of motion helps drain the socket of waste products.
 An appliance that "hugs" a tooth restricts its range of motion and thereby also its circulation.
 Tightness is not required for appliances to stay in, comfort is.
 An appliance only needs to be tight enough to resist the forces of gravity.

-Over the course of years, the pressure of a tight appliance can be eliminated, because the teeth can move to fit the appliance.
-At first, the teeth rebound every day, shifting back and forth between daytime and nightime positions, but over time they can move.
+Some appliances that have been worn for many years can become passive, because the teeth have moved to fit the appliance.
+At first, the teeth rebound every day, shifting back and forth between daytime and nightime positions, but over time they can shift permanently.
 This accidental orthodontics makes the appliance more comfortable, but it also tips the front teeth inward, which increases the steepness of the overbite, which is part of the root cause of your problem.

 Some dentists try to avoid complaints of tightness by making their oral appliances fit on the lower teeth, which are much less sensitive to pressure than the upper teeth; because the lower teeth are all housed in one thick piece of cortical bone, while the upper teeth are housed in two thin membrane bones connected by a long pressure-sensitive suture.
 However, lower appliances worn at night can destabilize bites by confining the forces of nocturnal bruxing to the back teeth, which drives them back into the bone and makes them too low, leaving you to bite mostly on the premolars or even the front teeth.

 Dental companies have failed to compensate for the shrinkage of acrylic.
 Some companies market an acrylic that can be softened in hot water just before placing it in the mouth, which reduces the pain on initial insertion, but doesn't reduce the pressure on teeth all night or the adverse orthodontics it can cause.
-Other dental companies market a plastic that has an inner layer of rubber, which feels more comfortable against the teeth; but it often delaminates, and it requires additional thickness, which also works against our goals by interfering with healthy tongue posture, as described in the section on excessive thickness below.
+Other dental companies market a plastic that has an inner layer of rubber.
+The rubber lining allows the individual teeth at least a slight range of motion, which feels more comfortable; but it often delaminates, and it requires additional thickness, which also works against our goals by interfering with healthy tongue posture, as described in the section on excessive thickness below.